-Nicotinamide adenine dinucleotide (NAD+) is found in every single living cell, where it serves as an essential cofactor — a substance whose presence is essential for the activity of molecular machines (enzymes) — involved in fundamental biological processes.
-Since its discovery in 1906, research continues to pile up showing that NAD+ is critical for maintaining the health of our cells, tissues, and bodies.
+Nicotinamide adenine dinucleotide (NAD+) is found in every living cell, serving as an essential cofactor — the compounds necessary for the activity of molecular machines (enzymes) — involved in fundamental biological processes.
+Initially discovered in 1906, NAD+ has seen a resurgence in research continually showing that NAD+ is critical for maintaining the health of our cells, tissues, and bodies.

-But as we age, we see a gradual decline in tissue and cellular NAD+ levels.
-This decline in NAD+ levels is linked causally to numerous aging-associated diseases, including cognitive decline, cancer, metabolic disease, sarcopenia (progressive and generalized loss of skeletal muscle mass and strength), and frailty.
-Many of these aging-associated diseases can be slowed down and even reversed by restoring NAD+ levels.
+The problem is that as we age, we see a gradual decline in cellular NAD+ levels.
+This decline in NAD+ is linked to numerous age-associated diseases, including cognitive decline, cancer, metabolic disease, sarcopenia (age-related loss of muscle mass and strength), and frailty.
+Many of these diseases can be slowed down or even reversed by restoring NAD+ levels.

-So, what exactly is NAD+, how is it made, and how is it used by cells?
-Understanding these concepts will help us have a better grasp on the roles of NAD+ in maintaining healthy aging, what happens when we lose our balance of NAD+, and whether and how this deficiency can be treated.
+So, what exactly is NAD+, how is it made, and how is it used by our cells?
+Answering these questions will help us understand the roles of NAD+ in maintaining healthy aging and whether and how NAD+ deficiencies can be treated.

 Where is NAD+ found in the cell?